 Long-Term Liabilities (Debt) Equity (Shares) Examples Bonds and long-term notes payable Preferred and common shares Maturity Principal and accrued interest due on various dates identified in the documentation.
 Permanent capital unless repurchased by the company.
 Secured by and seniority Usually secured by various company assets.
 Debt ranks in seniority to shares in terms of windup, bankruptcy, and liquidation.
-Unsecured.
-Shareholders are entitled to whatever assets remain after creditors are paid out.
-Preferred shares are also senior to common shares.
 Advantages and disadvantages Interest expense lowers net income and is also tax deductible.
 Principal and accrued interest must be repaid on the maturity date unless debt is convertible to shares.
 Unpaid principal and interest increase liquidity and solvency risk and could lead to reduced access to other capital.
 Company does not give up control of company policies.
 Can use the funds from debt financing to generate profits with higher returns compared to the interest accrued on the debt itself (leveraging).
 Dividend payouts have no effect on net income or income taxes.
 Dividends payouts are optional, and shares are permanent capital held by shareholders unless repurchased by the company.
 Shares balances have no direct effect on liquidity and solvency ratios, but other ratios such as earnings per share are affected.
 Company gives up proportionate share of control for each voting share issued, and existing shareholders' investment holdings become diluted.
 Market share can also decline in value if a shares issuance is significant.
 Shareholder capital represents company ownership so there is no leveraging opportunity.